cfloersch/Proximo/README.md

 # Proximo

 Proximo is a rip off of the mockito mocking system but applied to java.lang.reflect.Proxy instances.
-It provides a simple declarative means to creating proxies and stubbing method behavior overrides.
+It provides a simple declarative means for creating proxies and stubbing method behavior overrides.